dextervip/bitbucket-github-migration/readme.md

 ## Notes

 - The script sets the default branch to `master` on GitHub.
-- Modify the GitHub organization or username in `migrate.sh` as needed.
 - Use caution when deleting branches; ensure backups or clones exist if needed.